doki-theme/doki-theme-vscode/README.md

 Hey alright, you have the ability to set the image to be used for all the doki-themes.
 Allowed image types: jpg, png, gif.
 You'll have to put these changes in the `settings.json` in your VSCode.

+You can also use the [settings UI](https://code.visualstudio.com/docs/getstarted/settings) just search for `Doki` and you should find the relevant settings.

 **Note**: All path values _must_ be an absolute path that resolves to a file on the machine running VSCode.

 **Custom Sticker**